anisa0111/Pose-Detection-Using-CNN-O1/README.md

-# Pose Classification using CNN and MediaPipe
+# Yoga Pose Classification using CNN and MediaPipe

-This repository contains an implementation of a deep learning approach for  pose classification using Convolutional Neural Networks (CNN) and MediaPipe for body keypoint detection.
+This repository contains an implementation of a deep learning approach for yoga pose classification using Convolutional Neural Networks (CNN) and MediaPipe for body keypoint detection.

 ## Features
-- **Dataset**: Utilizes a dataset of  poses with images processed using MediaPipe.
+- **Dataset**: Utilizes a dataset of yoga poses with images processed using MediaPipe.
 - **Model Architecture**: Implements a custom CNN model (YogaConvo2d) and compares it with transfer learning models like VGG16, InceptionV3, InceptionResNetV2, and NASNetMobile.
 - **Skeletonization**: Uses MediaPipe to skeletonize images, improving classification accuracy.
 - **Training**: Includes training scripts with loss and accuracy tracking.